 You got rid of what?

 I (Stacy) am an only child, raised by my grandparents.
 So, there was a generation gap there, and I also was left all the stuff when they passed away.
-Can I just say I’m glad, as a society, we’ve graduated from the doily stage.
+Can I just say I’m glad, as a society, we’ve graduated from the doily stage?
 Ha!
 I think my grandma had everything in the house on top of a doily.
-So what did I do with everything in that huge, 4 bedroom, 2 car garage house?
+So what did I do with everything in that huge, 4 bedrooms, 2 car garage house?
 My memories aren’t in “stuff”.
-If you’re keeping the stuff because it was just Grandmas but really don’t use it, and it is just sitting there only because it was grandmas, I’d like to offer you alternative ways to “remember it”.
+If you’re keeping the stuff because it was just Grandma’s but really don’t use it, and it is just sitting there only because it was grandma’s, I’d like to offer you alternative ways to “remember it”.

-Now that you have no stuff and all your priceless pictures are saved on a disc smaller than the palm of your hand, what are you waiting for?
+Now that you have smaller amounts of stuff and all your priceless pictures are saved on a disc smaller than the palm of your hand, what are you waiting for?
 Get out there and make more memories!
 You don’t need that old macrame owl or 400 doilies to give you those memories.
 They are already with you.
 I’d love to hear our ideas on sentimental items and what you did with them.
 Please share your brilliant ideas below in the comments.
-And remember, Live Simply ~ Give More ~ Expect Less.

 Here are a few blogs we think you’ll love!